johndpope/HackingSymptoms/code/README.md

 ### extract_GSC_HPO_data.ipynb
 This code can be used to create the Gold Standard Corpus + (GSC+) csv file used in analyses.
 Source data from https://github.com/lasigeBioTM/IHP.

+### parseTAResult.py
+This code was used to parse pickled output from Text Analytics for Health called on the GSC+ dataset to retreieve only the HPO information.
+The Text Analytics for Health Azure Function wrapper was based on this code.